DingZhan/Release/Release4.8/README.md

 4. support for the legend on XYPlot dialog and fix plotting csv file bug.

-5. [Bug 16213] New: Problem with x-axis label when saving FLD curve.

-6. fix bug of loading the empty csv file.
+5. fix bug of loading the empty csv file.

-7. Fix the filter problem when GUI operated and send command results are different.
+6. Fix the filter problem when GUI operated and send command results are different.

-8. improve the efficient problem of drawing all of curves in file.
+7. improve the efficient problem of drawing all of curves in file.

 ---